20

 There was nothing to soak.

-That's when I heard it- the distant, growing beat of dhols erupting from outside my window.
-Loud.
-Joyous.
-Demanding to be heard.
+That's when I heard the distant growing beat of dhols.
+Erupting from outside my window, loud, joyous and demanding to be heard.

 Bursts of laughter followed, mixed with whistles and shouts and the crackling pop of firecrackers lighting up the air like impatient celebration.